ncsocial/about/docs/Technical Info/What-we-use.md

 ### Other Sites

 We maintain two other sites that aren't Mastodon services: [status.nc.social](https://status.nc.social) and the site you're on right now, [about.nc.social](https://about.nc.social).
 The status site is hosted on Github pages and runs a free, open-source uptime checker called [Upptime](https://upptime.js.org/).
-This site is hosted for free on [Vercel](https://vercel.com) and built with an open source docs tool called [Docusaurus](https://docusaurus.io/).
+This site is hosted for free on [Vercel](https://vercel.com) and is built with an open source docs tool called [Docusaurus](https://docusaurus.io/).
 The code for both of these sites is available on our [Github](https://github.com/ncsocial).

 ## Other Services